stanton119/data-analysis/README.md

 *   Fitting NNs to common functions (exp etc.), deep vs wide, number of parameters for given error
 *   Fit a NN to seasonal data with fourier series components
 *   DoubleML on heart data to find CATE
+*   DoubleML on dummy data vs other causal models.
+How robust are they to model mis-specification and missing confounders?
 *   Github action to publish ipynbs to markdown
 *   Hierarchical models
     *   Mixed effects model - is it the same as a fixed effects model (lin/log regression) with one hot encoding for the categorical variables + a fixed effect?